eHarmony/vw-webservice/README.md

 java -jar start.jar
 ```

 The last command will start spitting out the Jetty logs to the console.
-You can keep an eye on this as you submit requests to the vw-webservice which will log to the console.
+You can keep an eye on this as you submit requests to the vw-webservice, which will log to the console.
 The web service
 uses logback for logging, and the logging configuration can be found under src/main/resources/logback.xml.

 ## Using the Web Service

 You can hit the webservice from the command line using curl, or code up your own client (in any language) to communicate with the web service.
-Something to keep in mind is that the client you use should support chunked transfer encoding, as this will allow you to stream massive amounts of data to/from the web service without having to buffer it all in memory to calculate the value of the Content-Length request header.
+Something to keep in mind is that the client you use should support chunked transfer encoding, as this will allow you to stream massive amounts of data to/from the webservice, without buffering it all in memory to calculate the value of the Content-Length request header.
 A Java client that supports this is the AsynHttpClient, found at http://sonatype.github.io/async-http-client/.
 You can find a test that uses this client at src/test/java/AsyncHttpClientTest.java.

 You can also submit examples to the web service from the command line using curl.
-Assuming all your VW examples are sitting in examples.txt in the directory where you're invoking curl from:
+Assuming all your VW examples are sitting in examples.txt, in the directory where you invoke curl:

 ```
 curl    -H "Content-Type:text/plain" -X POST \